Skip to contents

 geom_sf(data = madrid_city, fill = NA)

-Another example using a provider that needs an API Key (ThunderForest):
+Another example using a provider that needs an API key (ThunderForest):

-# Skip if not API KEY
+# Skip if no API key is available.

 apikey <- Sys.getenv("THUNDERFOREST_API_KEY", "")